 In the 1960s, Sheikh Rashid made the decision to shift the centre of the city away from the mouth of Dubai Creek and its fishing and pearling, and towards the E11 and trade with Abu Dhabi to the south and the other emirates to the north.
 When Dubai World Trade Center opened in 1973 at the stretch of E11 that was to become the new Dubai, it was the tallest building in the Arab world and a symbol of Sheikh Rashid’s intention to make Dubai a centre of not just national trade but also global trade.

-The adjacent roundabout is still known as Trade Centre Roundabout and the first interchange was known as Defence Roundabout although now it is known simply as Interchange One.
-This next image shows Dubai World Trade Centre in the distance, the white building which was Dubai’s first residential tower completed in 1974, and Defence Roundabout which already has two slip roads to facilitate traffic flow.
+The adjacent roundabout is still known as Trade Centre Roundabout but is also sometimes called Interchange One.
+This next image shows Dubai World Trade Centre in the distance, the white building which was Dubai’s first residential tower completed in 1974, and Interchange Two which was then called Defence Roundabout.
+It already had two slip roads to facilitate traffic flow.

 This next image shows the former Defence Roundabout in 2007 after it had been renamed Interchange One and reconfigured to handle more than 16,000 vehicles per hour, still without traffic lights.